radams15/CircuitTesterDocs/Implementation/docs/stage5.md

 This class took in the UI components that had been created, turned them into MNA components, then returned a map of the UI component to a struct of voltage and current of the component.

-AnalysisMapper means that the UI never directly communicates to the MNA section, and uses only AnalysisMapper which communicates to both sides.
+The AnalysisMapper class means that the UI never directly communicates to the MNA section, and uses only AnalysisMapper which communicates to both sides.

 AnalysisMapper has only 3 public methods: the initialiser, makeGraph which returns an adjacency list of the circuit, and getSolution, which returns a map of UIComponent:Resistance/Current for the components.